WingedSeal/jmc/.github/ISSUE_TEMPLATE/function_request.md

 [output example]
 ```

-Extra Description:
+### Extra Description:
-[describe logic and extra description you'd like to inform]
+[Describe logic and extra description you would like to inform]